Continuous monitoring strategy

 - Patch / vulnerability scanning:

-- Nessus: runs nightly to scan for OS vulnerabilities, application vulnerabilities, malware, and backdoors.
+- Nessus: runs nightly to scan for OS and database vulnerabilities.

-- OWASP ZAP: runs nightly to scan for vulnerabilities.
+- OWASP ZAP: runs monthly to scan for web application vulnerabilities.

 - Performance metrics: